Brancato Law Firm Criminal Law FAQs

 Should I talk to the police if I'm innocent?

 No. Innocent people make harmful statements every day because they try to explain or defend themselves without understanding what investigators are looking for.
-Police are trained to interpret your words through the lens of suspicion.
+Police are trained to interpret your words through the lens of suspicion, and even truthful statements can be taken out of context, misremembered, or used to build a case against you.
 The best way to protect yourself is to remain polite, assert your right to remain silent, and contact an attorney immediately.
 At The Brancato Law Firm, P.A., we step in to control communication, protect your interests, and prevent misunderstandings from becoming criminal charges.

 What happens at an arraignment, preliminary hearing, or pretrial conference?

-At arraignment, the court formally reads the charges and enters a plea—usually not guilty—so we can begin building the defense.
-A preliminary hearing or pretrial conference follows, depending on the type of case.
-These hearings allow us to review evidence, challenge probable cause, and begin negotiating or litigating critical motions.
-For clients, these early stages are often the first opportunity to see the strength—or weakness—of the State’s case.
-At The Brancato Law Firm, P.A., we use each appearance strategically to narrow the issues, protect your rights, and position the case for dismissal, negotiation, or trial.
+At arraignment, the court formally reads the charges and enters a plea—usually not guilty—so we can begin building the defense and obtaining discovery.
+Pretrial conferences follow, where we review evidence, discuss case status with prosecutors, address scheduling, and sometimes negotiate resolution.
+Motion hearings allow us to challenge probable cause, suppress illegally obtained evidence, or exclude unreliable testimony.
+For clients, these early stages are the first opportunity to see the strength—or weakness—of the State's case.
+At The Brancato Law Firm, P.A., we use each appearance strategically to narrow the issues, protect your rights, and position the case for dismissal, favorable negotiation, or trial.

 What if I was falsely accused?
 Can that help get my case dismissed?